sjml/beschi/README.md

 Beschi is a little bit fast and loose with how it does generation.
 This allows for simpler generator code (each language writer is around just 400 lines of fairly readable declarative code without layers of templates) and necessitates fewer dependencies (only TOML so far!), but it does mean that there are some situations it can't handle.

 ### General
+* I make no claims that the produced code is optimal or necessarily even good.
+It passes a test suite, and I've used it "in production" for personal projects; it seems to work pretty well, but I'm not an expert programmer in all the generated languages, so am very open to feedback if there's something that could be improved.
 * It makes efforts to follow the best practices of each language as much as possible, but the generated code probably won't win any awards from the linters.
 * It always produces *valid* code (if it does not, that is a bug), but it may not be formatted to your (or gofmt's) liking.
 If you have strong opinions on that sort of thing, consider running it through a code formatter program after generation.
 * Makes no attempt to limit variable names other than disallowing whitespace.
 That means you could name a data member something that is a reserved word in a target language and it would cause compilation problems.
 If you call a message member "int" you won't be happy, so don't do that; stay happy.